-third, to the Class 1B-1B and Class 1B-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1B-1A and Class 1B-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts, sixth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, seventh, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, eighth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, ninth, to the Class 1A-1 and Class 1A-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and tenth, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Writedown Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").
+third, to the Class 1B-1H Reference Tranche.

+fourth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts.

+fifth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts.

+sixth, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts.

+seventh, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts.

+eighth, to the Class 1A-1 and Class 1A-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and ninth, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").